nyjucu/Digit-Recognition/README.md

 ```
 from keras.utils import to_categorical
 ```
-to_categorical function is used to one-hot the target label
+Function to_categorical is used to one-hot the target label
 ### Sklearn
 ```
 from sklearn.model_selection import train_test_split
 ```
-train_test_split function is used to split the dataset in testing and training features and labels
+Function train_test_split is used to split the dataset in testing and training features and labels
 ### Time
 ```
 import time
 ```
-used to get the running time of creating and compiling the model
+Used to get the running time of creating and compiling the model
 ### OS
 ```
 import os
 ```
-used to get rid of some tensorflow warnings
+Used to get rid of some tensorflow warnings